MaverickAppliedLogic/MaverickAppliedLogic/README.md

-<h1 align="center">Hi there👋<br> Welcome to my personal Project: <a href="https://github.com/MaverickAppliedLogic">Maverick Applied Logic</a></h1>
+<h1 align="center">Hi there👋<br> Welcome to my personal Project, <a href="https://github.com/MaverickAppliedLogic">Maverick Applied Logic</a></h1>
 </div>
 <img src="https://i.imgur.com/jbnooLr.png">

 <h3> This is the space where I will establish the first point of contact for my social networks, software projects, and, perhaps in the future, tech solutions that merge software with physical products.
-The project is currently in development, progressing slowly but steadily, step by step.
+This project is currently in development, progressing slowly but steadily, step by step.
 Follow me to stay close to the journey of this creation.</h3>

 ## About Me
-Born in Montevideo (Uruguay)<br>04/02/2002
+Born in Montevideo, Uruguay<br>(February 04, 2002)

 Experienced in: